Universal Studios Hollywood: 2008 fire

 The most damage was done on June 1, 2008 when a three alarm fire broke out on the back lot of Universal Studios.
 The fire started when a worker was using a blowtorch to warm asphalt shingles being applied to a facade.
 The Los Angeles County Fire Department had reported that Brownstone Street, New York Street, New England Street, the King Kong attraction, some structures that make up Courthouse Square, and the Video Vault had burned down (not to be confused with the actual Film Vault; the Video Vault contains duplicates of Universal's film library).
 Aerial news footage captured the Courthouse building surviving fire for the third time in its history, with only the west side of it being slightly charred.
 Over 516 firefighters from various local fire departments, as well as two helicopters dropping water, had responded to the fire.
 Fourteen firefighters and three Los Angeles County sheriffs' deputies sustained minor injuries.
 The fire was put out after twelve hours, during which time firefighters encountered low water pressure.

-Destroyed were 40,000 to 50,000 archived digital video and film copies chronicling Universal's movie and TV show history, dating back to the 1920s, including the films Knocked Up and Atonement, the NBC series Law & Order, The Office, and Miami Vice, and CBS's I Love Lucy.
+Destroyed were 40,000 to 50,000 archived digital video and film copies chronicling Universal's movie and television show history, dating back to the 1920s, including the films Knocked Up and Atonement, the NBC series Law & Order, The Office, and Miami Vice, and CBS's I Love Lucy.

 Universal president Ron Meyer stated "Nothing irreplaceable was lost.
 We have duplicates of everything that was lost."

 Several days after the fire, it was reported that the King Kong attraction would not be rebuilt and would eventually be replaced by a new attraction that had yet to be announced.
 In August 2008, Universal changed its position and announced plans to rebuild the King Kong attraction, basing the new attraction on the 2005 film adaptation.